ryanjbaxter/bluegreen/README.md

 however the status of the service will be `OUT_OF_SERVICE`.
 This is to demonstrate that when you initially bring up a service you probably want it to be `OUT_OF_SERVICE` until you determine that it is working properly and want traffic routed to the service.
-Lets assume the service is working properly and set the status to `UP` so traffic can be routed to it.
+For the sake of this demonstration, lets assume the service is working properly and set the status to `UP` so traffic can be routed to it.
 To do this we can use the `/service-registry` endpoint.

 ```
 curl -X "POST" "http://localhost:8181/service-registry/instance-status" \